 Mori, Yoshiko, Atsushi Hasegawa & Junko Mori

-This list is based on CrossRef data as of 03 january 2021.
+This list is based on CrossRef data as of 19 september 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.